Are you unsure of the differences between an air purifier and a humidifier? Hey – it’s totally ok! A long time ago so was I!

 There’s no need to get the moisture in your room or home exactly right – just remember it’s a general range.
 You can check air conditions where you are using a simple temperature and humidity gauge like the one shown here.

 What humidity should I set my humidifier to?

 A good rule of thumb is to aim for about 40-50% humidity when using a humidifier and you’ll soon learn what works best for you.

-Over time I’ve noticed that when I get the moisture back up above 30% I being feeling better and dry air symptoms cease.
+Over time I’ve noticed that when I get the moisture back up above 30% I began feeling better and dry air symptoms stop nearly immediately!

 What does an air purifier do?

 Air purifiers are often used in living rooms or bedrooms.
 However, they’re ideally used wherever air quality problems and allergies are a concern.
 Products like this GermGuardian AC4900CA have a tall “tower” shape.
 They use electric fans to move air through filters to clean the air.